 It’s better for the environment.

-Right now, it is clearer than ever that we all need to play our part in protecting the environment.
-One way in which you can do this is by reducing your carbon footprint.
-As motorcycles use less fuel, they typically produce less harmful emissions than your typical car - meaning they are an eco-friendly form of travel.
-Furthermore, electronic motorcycles (that require no fuel whatsoever) appear to be on the rise - which would be even better for the environment than a typical motorbike.
+Right now, it is more apparent than ever that we all need to play our part in protecting the environment.
+One way you can do this is by reducing your carbon footprint.
+As motorcycles use less fuel, they typically produce less harmful emissions than your typical car – meaning they are an eco-friendly form of travel.
+Furthermore, electronic motorcycles (that require no fuel whatsoever) appear to be on the rise – which would be even better for the environment than a typical motorbike.

 However, if you decide to drive a motorbike, you must do so safely.
 Do not take any unnecessary risks, and take the time to get used to riding the motorcycle before you set off on a long journey.
 Additionally, you should always ensure you wear the appropriate safety equipment, such as a helmet and gloves, to protect yourself from any injury.